SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Closures.rst

 the ``sort(_:)`` method takes a closure as its parameter, which is used to compare elements.
-The parameter is marked ``@noescape`` because it is guaranteed not to be needed after the sorting is completed.
+The parameter is marked ``@noescape`` because it is guaranteed not to be needed after sorting is complete.

 One way that a closure can escape is by being stored in a variable that is defined outside the function.